Default ASP.NET Core Web API Files and Folders

 Controllers Folder:

-• Each controller typically represents a specific resource or a collection of related endpoints.
+• Each controller class typically represents a resource or a set of related endpoints.
+For example, you might have a ProductsController to handle product-related APIs or a UsersController for user management.

-• Controllers use routing attributes to map HTTP requests to action methods.
+• Controllers use routing attributes (like [Route], [HttpGet], [HttpPost]) to map specific HTTP requests to action methods.

 using Microsoft.AspNetCore.Mvc;